Residual Pattern Learning for Pixel-wise Out-of-Distribution Detection in Semantic Segmentation: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we introduced the residual pattern learning (RPL) block that induces the closed-set segmentation model to become highly uncertain for potential anomalous regions.
-Compared with recent re-training approaches~\cite{chan2021entropy,tian2021pixel,grcic2022densehybrid}, our RPL effectively detects potential anomalies without any deterioration of the inlier segmentation performance.
+Compared with recent re-training approaches~\cite{chan2021entropy,tian2021pixel,grcic2022densehybrid}, our RPL detects potential anomalies more effectively, while causing minimal impact to the closed-set segmentation accuracy~\cite{di2021pixel, jung2021standardized, hendrycks2019scaling}.
 Our positive energy loss enables the detection of small anomalies with a more effective optimisation than the one used in previous hinge-loss energy optimisation~\cite{tian2021pixel}.
 Furthermore, our proposed CoroCL is shown to be robust to context changes between training and testing images, avoiding the massive mis-detections observed in previous anomaly detectors~\cite{tian2021pixel,chan2021entropy,grcic2022densehybrid,di2021pixel,jung2021standardized}.
-A limitation of our approach is that the proposed optimisation tries to approximate the closed-set segmentation results, without minimising the inlier uncertainty.
-Future work will focus on how to reduce such inlier uncertainty without affecting the maximisation of outlier uncertainty.
+A limitation of our approach is that the proposed optimisation tries to approximate the closed-set segmentation results, without further reducing its inlier entropy.
+Future work will focus on how to reduce such inlier uncertainty without affecting the sensitivity of the OoD pixels. { }